 Here’s the thing: do you know for sure?
 As Mark Suster wrote a while back, the #1 thing founders privately tell him is they got this wrong.
 Mark talks about getting vesting right, getting equity ratios right, etc. etc. All good stuff.

 So I’ve got a simple test for you.
-For you and your co-founders in SaaS at least, do this with your stock:
+For you and your co-founders in SaaS at least, do this with your founder stock:

-• A 5, or better yet, 6 year vesting schedule (not the traditional 4), with
+- A 6 year, or better yet, 8-10 year vesting schedule (not the traditional 4), with

-• A 1 year cliff starting 12 months after you close seed funding, or launch of MVP — whichever comes later.
+- A 1 year cliff starting 12 months after you close seed funding, or launch of MVP — whichever comes later.
 (I.e., if you leave before those 12 months, you leave with 0 shares.
 Zero).

-• No vesting at all for all the hard work you’ve already done prior to that cliff.
+- No vesting at all for all the hard work you’ve already done prior to that cliff.
 None.

-• With full acceleration / 100% vesting if terminated after an acquisition (so-called “double trigger”).
+- With full acceleration / 100% vesting if terminated after an acquisition (so-called “double trigger”).

-Ok, what does this do?
-Well, it will force you all to have an honest conversation.
 Because it’s perfectly aligned with the 7-10 year journey in SaaS.
 With the fact that there’s no tornado, no viral explosion in SaaS.
 There’s not going to be any Instagram insta-hit.
 That’s there’s zero value in SaaS until you’ve at least built a real business, with real customers.

 >> If your co-founders all agree to this, intuitively and quickly — including yourself, no exceptions — I’d argue you’re on the right path, as a team.
 And if for some reason someone later then doesn’t work out, and steps off — all or most or at least enough of their equity will come back in the right ratio relative to the journey.